 To do it all yourself, you need to have independent access to quality production and distribution services.
 Unless you are already an expert (and even if you are), get professional editing, proofreading, design, and printing resources lined up.
 Otherwise, your wondrous message may be completely ignored.

-If you really want to control all the steps along the path yourself, here’s the drill from the inside (and the beginning) out (text to cover):
+If you really want to control all the steps along the path yourself, here’s the drill from the inside out (text to cover):

 - Design: You might be able to get away with a Word design using this program’s Style features, but don’t assume that your manuscript in a word processor will translate into a professional book by itself.
 Word has some idiosyncrasies that can mess up the layout that you intend.
 Best option is to have a layout done in InDesign or some other real book design program.
 If you want to work with me on a simple design, I’d love to help out.
 If you have a book with lots of pictures or really want some serious design experience, I also recommend these folks:

-Yes, you will likely need to consider an ebook version (either using the epub standard or Kindle’s MOBI standard).
-I’m also learning a bit about exporting to epub, but Joshua and his team are experts in this if you want to access his services.
-Design also includes the cover, at a separate cost because it takes extra time and layout effort.
+Design also includes the cover at a separate cost because it takes extra time and layout effort.
 Particularly if serious artwork or Photoshop work is involved, you’ll want to contact a specialized cover designer.
 When I get some recommendations together, I’ll put them here.
 You can also ask for recommendations from whichever interior designer you choose.

 - Proofreading: After your book is laid out (after!), then it’s time for proofreading.
 This way another set of eyes can look for not only spelling mistakes missed by spell-checkers, but also any layout issues with inconsistent typeface for headings or spacing weirdnesses, or running header and footer mistakes, etc. This should be your final clean-up of your text prior to printing, and should not include any major rewriting.
 I can do this part, although I may recommend another person if I’ve already done the copy edit.
 Another set of eyes always sees the text better.
 On the other hand, if I have done the copy edit, I can charge less for the proofreading pass.
 So, it’s up to you.

-- Printing: Lightning Source is the POD (print on demand) provider that is geared toward serving traditional publishers, but they’ve recently launched a service focused more on individual self-publishing authors.
+- Printing: Ingram’s Lightning Source is the POD (print on demand) provider that is geared toward serving traditional publishers, but they’ve launched a service focused more on individual self-publishing authors.
 It’s called Ingram Spark.
 Ingram is the biggest independent book distributor to bookstores.
 So, if distributing to bookstores is important to you, you can check them out.
-Amazon.com’s CreateSpace publishing services division also provides printing services as part of their package.
-From what I gather, Ingram Spark is a better quality printer, but they are still working the kinks out of their customer support.
-CreateSpace seems to be easier to work with.
-For more information on comparing these services, I recommend Joel Friedlander’s The Book Designer blog, and this article from 2010 comparing Lightning Source with CreateSpace in particular.
-Although Ingram Spark has made this comparison a bit closer, it still gives you an idea of how these different systems work.
-For an update on Ingram Spark itself, try this article.
+From what I gather, Ingram Spark is a better quality printer than Amazon’s Createspace, but they’ve received mixed reviews on customer service over the years, so check out recent reviews for updates.

 - Indexing?: Well, most new nonfiction authors probably won’t want to pay for professional indexing.
 It can be a time-consuming task without the right tools and weird brain that we indexers have.
 If you have a book of 100 pages or more that covers a variety of topics and subtopics where you’d like people to be able to go back and track material that’s scattered in the text, then indexing would be a good idea.
 Let me know, and I’ll be happy to help out.

 - Marketing/Website Design: Lots of aspects to marketing, from social networking to traditional advertising.
 I still haven’t figured out the magic formula, although regular blogging and (not annoyingly regular) participation in the back and forth in the social networks seems to enhance success by helping you build an audience over the long term (read that long-term thing again).
-You can invest in a promotional platform like the one my friend, Jacob Nordby runs at his Author Success Platform.
-Or, you can do your own thing with advice from experienced marketers and social media mavens like Lynn Serafinn or Pamela Wilson (two people whose blogs I actually read regularly).
-And if you’d just like a simple WordPress website set up, I can do that.
-I use WordPress for all my sites and blogs and am savvy enough to tweak and add plug-ins that are valuable, etc.
+If you’d just like a WordPress website set up to maximize your exposure to an audience, I can do that.
+Site design is an area I’ve been working in since 2014; you can find out more about that here.